dinhhuy258/notes/docs/web/security/openid_connect.md

 In contrast to access tokens, which are only intended to be understood by the resource server, ID tokens are intended to be understood by the client application.
 The ID token contains the user information in JSON format.
 The JSON is wrapped into a JWT.

+An ID token is an artifact that proves that **the user has been authenticated**

+An ID token is encoded as a JSON Web Token (JWT)

 When a client receives the identity token, it should validate it first.
 The client must validate the following fields:

 1. `iss` - Client must validate that the issuer of this token is the Authorization Server